CaicaiStudio/Sha-spear/README.md

 # Sha-spear
-This is a card game build by Cocos Creator.
+This is a card game build by Cocos Creator.\n
-It is a original card game
+It is a original card game\n
-"It name "Sha-spear" because of Shakespeare"
+"It name "Sha-spear" because of Shakespeare"\n